 Oftentimes, the ideas and strategies that will help us achieve financial independence are actually simple and very easy to follow.

-Some of these topics that I’m sure you have some idea already even if you have not read about it yet include: how to choose the right credit card for you, side-hustles that can be done at home, how to create an effective budget, types of investment vehicles, etc.
+Some of these topics that I’m sure you have some idea about already even if you have not read about them yet include: how to choose the right credit card for you, side hustles that can be done at home, how to create an effective budget, types of investment vehicles, etc.

 What to do: